Debbie Gibson: Personal life

 Gibson had a history of panic attacks beginning when she was 16.

 Over the years, Gibson has been the target of stalkers.
 Robert Bardo, who was convicted of murdering actress Rebecca Schaeffer in 1989, had a wall in his house adorned with pictures of Gibson and Tiffany Darwish.
 In May 1998, Michael Falkner, a disgruntled fan from Eau Claire, Wisconsin, was arrested outside Manhattan's Palace Theatre, where Gibson was performing in the live-musical adaptation of Disney's Beauty and the Beast.
 That was after Gibson received threatening letters, emails, and faxes from Falkner who used the alias 'Starcade'.
-In 2008, Gibson filed for a restraining order against Spanish taxi driver Jorge Puigdollers, who had stalked her since 2002.
+In 2008, Gibson filed for a restraining order against Spanish taxi driver Jordi Bassas Puigdollers, who had stalked her since 2002.
 However, a temporary restraining order was not issued and a court date was set to determine if a restraining order was appropriate.
 The proceeding was dismissed when Gibson failed to show up for the hearing.

 Gibson was engaged to music executive Jonathan Kanterman, but it was called off in 2003.
 She was also in a relationship with Rutledge Taylor from 2008 to 2019.
 Gibson has never married and has no children, a choice she admitted to considering before being diagnosed with Lyme disease in 2013.
 The infectious disease made her lose substantial weight.
 In 2014, in response to fans' concern about her weight loss, Gibson said that she had developed symptoms of Lyme disease in early 2013.

-In 2016, after the recent death of singer Prince, she appeared on Oprah: Where Are They Now?, and spoke out about her past drug use.
+In 2016, shortly after the death of singer Prince, she appeared on Oprah: Where Are They Now?, and spoke out about her past drug use.

 "I really feel like I haven't fully articulated it till now and really spoke candidly till now...
 When I heard the news about Prince and the fact that it might have been prescription drug-related, I really had a moment of, like, 'That's awful and that's sad—and I can relate.' ...unfortunately, 90% of the entertainment community can relate.
 I remember being on the road at, like, 25, touring with theater and doing my own cocktail of Tylenol PM and Xanax.
 It's like, "Oh, I found a way to make the Xanax last longer with the Tylenol PM... it's as simple as that, and that is how performers get in so much trouble."